abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 has to do with the hopeless search for worldly security and stability.
-Most people spend their whole lives on that search, but instead of finding security and stability, what they get is a sense of isolation—not really attuning to themselves or to the world around them.
+Most people spend their whole lives on that search, but instead of finding security and stability, what they get is a sense of isolation---not really attuning to themselves or to the world around them.
 If we're not careful, this can be a danger for us here, as well.

 A prime example is the way we relate to our assigned duties and chores.
 We become the somebody who manages the book distribution, or the